impress-org/give-double-the-donation/readme.txt

 3. Each form can be enabled/disabled and the company matching field label customized for your needs.

 == Changelog ==

+= 2.0.1: September 4th, 2024 =
+* Fix: Added the “Select a different company” text back to the company selector, which appears when a company has already been selected.

 = 2.0.0: April 16th, 2024 =
 * New: Added compatibility with the GiveWP visual form builder